saintzaw/tp/docs/UserGuide.md

    ![Modganiser accepts Name](UG_Screenshots/Name_Entered.png)

 8. Modganiser is now ready to run.
-You can type commands at the bottom after the horizontal line
+You can type commands at the bottom after the horizontal line.

 All right!
 Modganiser is now installed onto your device.
 Move on to the next section to find out more about the various features that Modganiser has.